Low rates. No fees. Just money for college.

-For college students who plan to get an MBA degree one day, what’s the best undergraduate major?
-The answer depends on where you would like to get that advanced degree.
+For college students who plan to someday pursue an MBA degree, what undergraduate major will most likely get them accepted into their top business school program?
+The answer depends on where they would like to get their MBA.

-New analysis of the educational paths of more than 80,000 Earnest loan applicants shows that nearly half (48%) of all MBA graduates previously completed a degree in business.
-While this is the most common path overall, it’s not the only one nor the one most preferred by the top MBA programs.
+A 2016 analysis of the educational paths of more than 80,000 Earnest loan applicants shows that nearly half (48%) of all MBA graduates previously completed a degree in business.
+While this is the most common path overall, it’s not the only accepted undergraduate degree, nor the one most preferred by the top MBA programs.

 Read more: How to Pay for Business School